jesse-chou/places-to-work/README.md

-# places-to-work
-This is V2 of coworking-spaces to practice Next.js + more
+This is V2 of places-to-work built with Next.js